 A whopping 78 percent of consumers permanently change how they feel about a company based on a single interaction with the contact center, according to this Qualtrics study.
 Customers are four times more likely to leave a service interaction disloyal than loyal.

 Channel switching occurs when a customer is forced to bounce between multiple channels in an attempt to settle an issue because they couldn’t get it resolved the first time.
 (Cue that customer frustration.)
 With the help of the Tethr and our Effort Library, it’s easy to get to the root of what’s causing this behavior and measure the impact it has on overall call volume over time.
 Use Tethr’s channel switching categories to track down how many calls your organization is receiving in a given time frame from customers who first mention trying to resolve their issue through another channel.
 This gives you a baseline to measure against and gives you a sense of the potential reduction in call volume you could achieve by preventing these calls from happening.

 An effortless experience is more important than ever

 Millennials (who now make up one-quarter of the U.S. population) grew up with years of technological experience.
 Gen Z (who is now surpassing Millennials in size) has never lived without advanced technology.
 The world is now filled with people who are used to figuring things out for themselves.
 It’s not uncommon for them to believe a customer service agent will get it wrong, which is another reason to ensure your call center agents are making the customer experience simple, efficient and painless.

-You can now measure customer effort using the Tethr Effort Index (TEI).
+You can now measure customer frustration and effort using the Tethr Effort Index (TEI).
 Using TEI, you can get the insights you need to immediately improve the customer experience so that your service interactions can keep customers loyal instead of having them run for the hills.